katsuhisamaruyama/jxplatform2/README.md

 ## Installation

-### From the command line
+### As a Library

-You can directly download jar files for the batch-process application and library versions of JxPlatform2 on [GitHub](https://github.com/katsuhisamaruyama/jxplatform2/tree/master/org.jtool.eclipse/releases).

-Alternatively, you can build the batch-process versions of JxPlatform2 with the following commands:
+You can download a library file (`jxplatform-1.0.jar`) for the batch-process application using JxPlatform2 on [GitHub](https://github.com/katsuhisamaruyama/jxplatform2/tree/master/org.jtool.eclipse/releases).
+Alternatively, you build a library with the Gradle.
+The created jar file can be found in the 'build/libs' folder.

     git clone https://github.com/katsuhisamaruyama/jxplatform2/
     cd jxplatform2/org.jtool.eclipse
-    ./gradlew build jar shadowJar
+    ./gradlew build jar

-Jar files of JxPlatform2 can be found in the 'build/libs' folder.

-### From Eclipse

-When using the Eclipse update site, select menu items: "Help" -> "Install New Software..." ->
-Input `https://katsuhisamaruyama.github.io/jxplatform2/org.jtool.eclipse.site/site.xml` in the text field of "Work with:"

-If you prefer to manually install the plug-in, download the latest release of the jar file in the [plug-in directory](<https://github.com/katsuhisamaruyama/jxplatform2/tree/master/org.jtool.eclipse.site/plugins>) and put it in the 'plug-ins' directory under the Eclipse installation.
-Eclipse needs to be restarted.

-## Usage

-### As a batch-process application

-`jxplatform-1.0-all.jar` is an executable jar file itself.
-For example, when you put Java source code under the `xxx` folder (Java source files are expanded under the folder), the following command builds a Java model for the source code.

-    java -jar jxplatform-1.0-all.jar -target xxx/ -classpath 'xxx/lib/*:xxx/libs/*' -srcpath 'xxx/src:xxx/test' -name name -logfile xxx.log

-* `-classpath`: (optional) specifies class paths where needed libraries are contained
-* `-srcpath`: (optional) specifies paths where source files are contained
-* `-name`: (optional) specifies the name of a project managed in jxplatform2
-* `-logfile`: (optional) specifies the name of a file in which the result of analysis is written

-### As a library embedded into an application

-If your batch-process application employs JxPlatform2 as a library, you should use `jxplatform-1.0.jar` instead of `jxplatform-1.0-all.jar` In this case, the following jar files are also included in the classpath.
+JxPlatform2 requires the following library files.

 * `org.eclipse.core.contenttype-*.jar`
 * `org.eclipse.core.jobs-*.jar`